Latvia, Luxembourg, Portugal, Slovakia bid for Eurogroup chair

 Critics of his candidacy, however, say that he has not taken the opportunity of Slovakia’s European Union presidency to drive his economic agenda harder and show leadership.

-Gramegna is a liberal and has more a centrist stand, although some colleagues have criticized his view on EU cooperation on taxes.
-Tiny Luxembourg also already has the prestigious position of European Commission president.
+Gramegna is a liberal and has more of a centrist stand, although some colleagues have criticized his view on EU cooperation on taxes.
+Tiny Luxembourg also already holds the prestigious position of European Commission president.

 Reizniece-Ozola, 36, is the only female candidate and her party associates itself with the European center-right, rather than socialists, which could win her the support of center-right finance ministers.
 She is a chess grandmaster.